jolie/jolie/README.md

 # Contributing :computer:

 Jolie is an open source project based on community effort.
 Contributions and constructive discussions are always welcome, and we encourage you to join us!
+There are many ways in which you can contribute, including coding, improving our documentation, helping out with newcomers, or even event organisation.

 Interested in contributing?
 Please check our [contribution and organisation guide](CONTRIBUTING.md).